 These 5 simple steps can help boost your book sales

 Sure, some book promotion can help a little, but most book sales are made by book buyers who search Amazon, or other online ebook and book retailers for their next read.
-So the key to improving your book sales is to make your book not only easier to find but also more tempting to buy.

 Step 1.
-Change your two categories.
+Change your two book categories.

 For instance, listing your book under ‘Kindle eBooks > Romance’ is a surefire way to have your book lost among hundreds of thousands of other books.